Lowdown on Low- & No-Calorie Sweeteners: Part 2

 This is Part 2 in our 2-part series exploring the origin of low- and no-calorie sweeteners and their impacts on health.
-In Part 1, I discussed the different sweeteners currently in use in the US with a focus on trends in consumption and use.
-This post will focus on the sweeteners’ health impacts.
+IClick here if you missed Part 1 of this series.

-Low- and no-calorie sweeteners are widely found in our food system, and most people consume well under the Acceptable Daily Intake (ADI) levels for them.
-The ADI is the average amount expected safe for a person to consume daily over a lifetime.
+Low- and no-calorie sweeteners are used widely in the food supply, and most people consume well under the Acceptable Daily Intake (ADI) levels for them.
+The ADI is the average amount that’s expected safe for a person to consume daily over a lifetime.
 As an example, a 132-pound person would need to consume 23 packets of sucralose sweetener to reach the ADI level.
 Still, consumers who are looking to decrease their sugar intake have a variety of methods by which to do so.

 What’s the current thinking about low- and no-calorie sweeteners & health?

-Despite the fact that many health authorities have recognized low- and no-calorie sweeteners as safe for the general public, plenty of controversies about the effects of sweeteners on human health still exist.
+Health authorities around the world recognize that low- and no-calorie sweeteners as safe for the general public when consumed within ADI levels.
+Yet plenty of controversies about the effects of sweeteners on human health still exist.
 The consumption of sweeteners tends to be a polarizing topic in the scientific community.
-There are plenty of research studies on both sides of the health issue regarding low- and no-calorie sweeteners.
+There are plenty of research studies on both sides.
 That said, more research is needed.
-In general, concerns over possible adverse health effects from sweeteners tend to be in the areas of appetite/weight gain, cancer, cardiovascular disease, diabetes, gut health, neurological effects, and cognition.
+In general, concerns over possible adverse health effects from sweeteners tend to cluster around the topics of appetite/weight gain, cancer, cardiovascular disease, diabetes, gut health, neurological effects, and cognition.
+All of the science in these areas won’t fit into one blog post.
+So here I present highlights from several pertinent areas of research.

 Appetite & Weight

-- Randomized clinical trials indicate consuming non-nutritive sweeteners generate weaker “reward and satisfaction” signals compared to sugar.
+• Randomized clinical trials indicate consuming non-nutritive sweeteners generate weaker “reward and satisfaction” signals compared to sugar.
 A current review showed that non-nutritive sweeteners elicit different responses related to reward and satiety than caloric sweeteners do.
-Longer term studies need to occur in multiple areas of appetite and weight control, and with participants of both sexes.
+Longer term studies are needed, however.

 Diabetes